 Day 8: Wind down in Diani

-We wind down the best Kenya safari tour with a trip down to the Kenyan coast at Diani.
+We wind down the best 8 days kenya lodge safari tour with a trip down to the Kenyan coast at Diani.
 Kenyan safaris are not just confined to the jungle and wildlife.
 In fact, the best Kenya safari tours incorporate beach destinations on the itinerary for that all-important family beach vacation.
 Kenya has a whopping 1420 Kms worth of coastline, with a couple of islands within its territory.

-In this itinerary, we take you to the most popular beach holiday destination in Kenya- Diani.
+In this 8 days kenya lodge safari itinerary, we take you to the most popular beach holiday destination in Kenya- Diani.
 The white sanded beaches and turquoise waters of Diani make it one of the world’s best beaches.
 So much so, that it was featured among the New York Post’s ‘12 best secret beaches of the world’

 This beach getaway boasts of boundless fish and other sea- dwelling creatures in its waters, for you to sample.
 One such popular player is Ollie the Octopus whom you can encounter when snorkeling in the Indian Ocean at Diani.
 The town also features some of the best beach resorts on Kenya’s coastal belt.